Rites of ritual

 It’s about kicking vanity to the curb in pursuit of pleasure.
 It’s about carving out small slices of time just for you, that gives you permission to deeply honour every aspect of your well-being.

 It does not matter how much time you spend, but the intention you put into it.
-Anything you feel benefits you, may constitute a Ritual, even simple acts such as drinking a hot up of herbal tea in the morning, washing your face or taking a bath.
+Anything you feel benefits you, may constitute a Ritual, even simple acts such as drinking a hot up of herbal tea in the morning, washing your face, taking a bath or using your favourite facial skin care products.
 Intention has the power to transform, and when we consciously place it behind our daily rituals, it allows us to open to even deeper levels of pleasure and connection, that nourishes our body, mind, heart, and soul.

 Rituals give you permission to cherish and treasure any given moment.